How to get a loan with no credit

 -

 Credit history that isn’t being reported: There are multiple credit bureaus that compile credit reports.
 And there are multiple credit scores and scoring models.
-If their credit activity isn’t reported, a person may be unscorable.
+If credit activity isn’t reported, though, a person may be unscorable.

 How do personal loans work?

-What’s the required credit score for a personal loan?
+What credit score is needed for a personal loan?

 The required credit score for a personal loan varies.
 Each lender can set its own requirements, meaning some may offer loans to people with no credit.